rust-mcp-stack/rust-mcp-schema/README.md

     // Check it's a Request type of message if let JsonrpcMessage::Request(client_message) = message {

-        // Check method to detect it it a "initialize" request if client_message.method == "initialize" {
+        // Check method to detect is a "initialize" request if client_message.method == "initialize" {

             // Now that we can handle the message, we simply print out the details.